manigandancodes/100-days-of-code/log.md

 Which state management do you use in your projects?
 Which do you prefer Class components or Functional components?

 #webdev #coding #react #reacthooks #statemanagement #functional

+D84 of #100DaysOfCode

+I read a few chapters of You Don't Know JS: Async & Performance, it's a great book I learned a lot from it, also I solved some coding challenges on codewars.

+#webdev #coding #reading #javascript #jschallenges